 “When I asked the group if they believe they contributed to their community, they all enthusiastically agreed.
 They described how they added to Ottawa every day through a variety of actions and negotiations which included providing their peers with advice and support.”

 Although in many ways they have been legislatively left behind, the participants were still quick to echo their belief in the notion of community.
 “Everyone in the group viewed themselves as members of the Ottawa community, but affirmed that they don’t at all see themselves reflected through the powers that be,” said Prof. Kennelly.
 “So, they don’t vote or try to get involved in politics in any way, because they see no point.
-Instead, they act as citizens in their unique way, external to traditional authorities.”
+Instead, they act as citizens in their unique way, external to traditional story_intro_authorities.”

-Kennelly suggests that their jadedness with government is completely logical: “They are viewed by authorities as one-dimensional or as inconveniences when the opposite is true.
+Kennelly suggests that their jadedness with government is completely logical: “They are viewed by story_intro_authorities as one-dimensional or as inconveniences when the opposite is true.
 These are youth that likely dealt or are currently dealing with tragic abuse.
 Now homeless or previously homeless, they face serious societal barriers that include confronting sometimes violent Ottawa police officers who are quick to give them tickets which they clearly cannot pay.”

 “In turn, this criminalizes these young people, and the consequences are profound.
 When the tickets go unpaid, they get passed onto collections agencies, which then ruins their credit rating.
 The result is that the youth are not able to later acquire work, lease a car or buy a house—the system is set up for them to remain oppressed.”
 Despite these significant and unjust difficulties, Kennelly discovered that the participants remain motivated to cultivate solutions and were eager to play a role in Kennelly’s project by telling their stories and offering their opinions.